ctyeong/IO-GEN/README.md

 # Exporting Fake Ant Motions

-*'synthesize.py'* is the python script to export synthetic optical flows of ants from *'IO-GEN'*.
-If you have saved the model at *'./save_models/IO-GEN.h5'* after training with 2 optical flows pairs per input from *'split1'*, the following command generates 5 fake optical flow pairs under *'./fake_imgs'*:
+*'synthesize.py'* is the python script to export synthetic optical flows of ants from trained *'IO-GEN'*.
+If you have saved the model at *'./save_models/IO-GEN.h5'* after training with 2 optical flows pairs per input of *'split1'*, the following command generates 5 fake optical flow pairs under *'./fake_imgs'*:
 ```
 python synthesize.py -s split1 -m 2 -p saved_models/IO-GEN.h5 -f ./fake_imgs -b 5 -c Spectral -i 1
 ```
-*'-c'* option allows to specify a colormap ([among available choices](https://matplotlib.org/3.3.2/tutorials/colors/colormaps.html)), and *'-i'* can inverse the order of values in terms of magnitude by setting to 1 for better visualization with some colormaps.
+*'-c'* option allows to specify a particular colormap ([among available choices](https://matplotlib.org/3.3.2/tutorials/colors/colormaps.html)), and *'-i'* inverses the order of pixel values in terms of magnitude, when set to 1, for better visualization with some colormaps.

 Once the above has been executed, *'./fake_imgs'* contains:
 ```